 However, for some people, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may not be the most suitable option as the pain could be too excruciating.
 In such cases, the doctor may give stronger medications, such as muscle relaxants and nerve pain medications.

 Low-intensity activities like walking are highly recommended.
-Besides that, it is advisable to meet a physical therapist and enrol in an exercise program that stretches and strengthens the back and nearby muscles.
+Besides that, it is advisable to meet a physical therapist and enroll in an exercise program that stretches and strengthens the back and nearby muscles.

-Home remedies: Home remedies like using an ice pack or a warm wet towel on the sore areas may sometimes help.
+Home remedies like using an ice pack or a warm wet towel on sore areas may sometimes help.

 When it comes to slipped discs, surgery is not an immediate option since the pain can be relieved over time with medications and therapy interventions.